sylvainhalle/textidote/Readme.md

 - Figures should not refer to hard-coded local paths. [sh:relpath]
 - Do not refer to sections, figures and tables using a hard-coded number.
   Use \ref instead. [sh:hcfig, sh:hctab, sh:hcsec, sh:hccha]
+- You should not break lines manually in a paragraph with `\\`.
+Either start a new paragraph or stay in the current one. [sh:nobreak]
+- If you are writing a research paper, do not force page breaks with `\newline`. [sh:nonp]

+### LaTeX subtleties

+- Use a backslash after the last period in "i.e." and "et al."; otherwise LaTeX will think it is a full stop ending a sentence. [sh:010, sh:011]
+- There should not be a space before a semicolon or a colon.
+If in your language, typographic rules require a space here, LaTeX takes care of inserting it without your intervention. [sh:d:005, sh:d:006]

 ### Potentially suspicious